compsocialscience/summer-institute/2026/melbourne/schedule.md

 **Session 1 (90 min) — Panel: Ethics in Computational Social Science**
 *Speakers: To be announced*

-The panel will facilitate a discussion on one of the most critical issues when working with digital media data: ethics.
+The panel will facilitate a discussion on one of the most critical issues when working with digital platform data: ethics.
 Topics will include complying with legislation and terms of service, issues of consent when working with participant data, and satisfying human research ethics committee (HREC) requirements.

 *Learning Outcomes:*
 * Make sense of HREC requirements.